Raise your hand if you've ever manually copied code from one server to another.

 Head over to the Deployment section of the Project Settings and click on + Add new deployment pipeline.
 This will pull up a page that looks like the following screenshot.

-To trigger automatic deployments of the master branch, select Branch is exactly from the dropdown and enter
+To trigger automatic deployments of the controller branch, select Branch is exactly from the dropdown and enter

 When you click on Save pipeline settings, you'll be directed to a new page that asks for a deployment destination.
 To keep things simple, let's go with Heroku.
 (We’ll get to Docker below.)